 The Allied High Command

-The Laughing Generals
+The Dance of the Generals

-In Times of War and Tumult
+In Time of War and Tumults

 The Psychiatry Song

-Hymn to Peace
+A Hymn to Peace

 |Polydor CD 831384-2 Y-1||Burgess Meredith, Thomas Stewart, Evelyn Lear, Lotte Lenya, Samuel Matlowsky, cond. [excerpts]|